Delivery after previous caesarean section: Risks to the child

 A VBAC carries a 2–3/10,000 additional risk of birth-related perinatal death when compared with ERCS.
 The absolute risk of such birth-related perinatal loss is comparable to the risk for women having their first birth.
 Planned VBAC carries an 8/10,000 risk of the child developing hypoxic ischaemic encephalopathy, but the long-term outcome of the infant with HIE is unknown and related to many factors.

 On the other hand, attempting VBAC reduces the risk that the child will have respiratory problems after birth such as infant respiratory distress syndrome (IRDS), as rates are estimated at 2–3% with planned VBAC and 3–4% with ERCS.

 Conversion from planned VBAC to Caesarean

-Of the women who have previously had a Caesarean, only about 8% of them will opt for a VBAC.
-However, of the 8% that opt for a VBAC, between 75%–80% will successfully give birth vaginally, which is comparable to the overall vaginal delivery rate in the United States in 2010.
+For women who have previously had a Caesarean, VBAC rates have ranged from 5% in 1985 to 23.8% in 1996 to 8.5% in 2006 in accordance with professional recommendations at the time.
+However, of the women that opt for a TOLAC, between 60%–80% will successfully give birth vaginally, which is comparable to the overall vaginal delivery rate in the United States in 2010.

 The chance of having a successful VBAC is decreased by the following factors: